Viewpoint: Practical Applications of AI for Billing and Collections

 3. Matching invoices to remittances

 5. Pricing Evaluation: A data point unique to your billing system is the price you’re charging for a service.
 Ease of use tools like natural-language queries help teams understand the price charged for the same service across all customer segments and regions.
-In turn, this can help data science and pricing teams optimize pricing for topline growth, margin health, and other price-optimization missions.
+In turn, this is helping data science and pricing teams optimize pricing for top-line growth, margin health, and other price-optimization missions.

 6. Adaptive Acceptance: Adaptive acceptance allows processors to try multiple submissions to the card network when the original submission is declined.
 These retries occur in real-time and are only attempted if the transaction remains profitable and is not likely to result in a dispute.
 Processors claim these adaptive models can increase authorization rates by up to 10%.